aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/saveas/xlt-to-xps/_index.md

 ---
 title: Save XLT as XPS API for Perl
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Perl to save XLT format file as XPS format file.
 url: /perl/saveas/xlt-to-xps/
 ---